All parkers FAQ

 If you have a valid parking account, you may park for no additional charge in any lot on campus after 2:30 PM, Monday through Friday, and all day on weekends and MIT holidays.
 Participants in a carpool may park any registered car in any lot on campus on weekends for no additional charge.
 Note that evening and weekend parking is allowed only in spots that are not otherwise reserved.
-Please note: We are currently evaluating the evening parking program, and starting in September 2019 affiliates may be charged the daily parking fee regardless of the time of day or day of the week that they use an MIT parking facility, including evenings and weekends.

 For non-resident extended or overnight parking, please see the FAQ below.

 For event visitors: Certain garages are available for on-campus large event parking, such as sporting events or department functions.
 Contact DAPER and/or the Parking & Transportation Office for more information.
 Refer to the MIT recreation parking map for available parking options.
 View additional tips for travelling to the MIT campus on the MIT Visitor Page.

 For event hosts: Note that the Parking & Transportation Office can arrange for a parking attendant if you need one (for an extra per-hour charge).

 If you have a valid MIT parking account and need to be out of town on Institute business overnight or for an extended period of time (up to two weeks), you may leave your vehicle in your assigned parking facility.
 Before leaving the Institute, you should: